MicrosoftDocs/SupportArticles-docs/support/windows-server/Networking/service-overview-and-network-port-requirements.md

 ¹ For more information about how to customize this port, see File Replication Service in the [References](#references) section.

-² This is the range in Windows Server 2012, Windows 8, Windows Server 2008 R2, Windows 7, Windows Server 2008, and in Windows Vista.
+² This is the range in Windows Server 2012, Windows 8, Windows Server 2008 R2, Windows 7, Windows Server 2008, and Windows Vista.

 ### FTP Publishing Service